 - Actions taken under this policy are reviewed by the project coordinators and senior management team on an annual basis.

 - This policy, related policies (see below) and the Safeguarding Adults Procedures are reviewed no less than on a two-yearly basis and whenever there are changes in relevant legislation and/or government guidance as required by the Local Safeguarding Board, Ofcom, De Montfort University and other national bodies such as NCVSO, or as a result of any other significant change or event.

 IN-CJ is committed to developing and maintaining its capability to implement this policy and procedures.
-In order to do so the following will be in place:
+To do so, the following will be in place: